Coping With Bed Bug Stress

 How bad is your bed bug stress and anxiety?

-Knowing You Are Not Alone
+Know You Are Not Alone

 Since stress is revolved around how we perceive bed bugs as a threat, changing our perceptions can go a long way in preventing bed bug related stress and stress disorders.
 There are many ways a person can control how they perceive the world around them.